 But while researching the 5th Corps in the Army of the Potomac during Lt.
 Gen. U.S. Grant’s 1864 Overland Campaign, it becomes apparent that attention must be given to Grant’s actual military record versus the “savior of the Union” persona history has come to adopt.
 It became a necessity to reevaluate his command style and unfortunate habits, ones that caused a costly & unnecessary extension of the war with the resulting loss of many more soldiers’ lives.
 [See Grant’s Overland Campaign]

 If one examines the 5th Corps’ actual role in Grant’s Overland Campaign, which entailed great suffering, courage, and remarkable accomplishments, one can’t help but notice a young scout named Washington Roebling, who risked his life again and again to see that no soldier of the 5th Corps or the Army of the Potomac would go where he did not dare go himself.
-[See Washington Roebling’s Civil War] This latest work will be released in July 2019 by Stackpole Publishing of Mechanicsburg, Pennsylvania, a leader in Civil War scholarship since 1930.
+[See Washington Roebling’s Civil War] This latest work was released in July 2019 by Stackpole Publishing of Mechanicsburg, Pennsylvania, a leader in Civil War scholarship since 1930.

 A recent review by Scott Mingus, York Daily Record: